 It’s also quiet and comfortable – a far cry from our old Peugeot – and makes for a really smooth ride.
 But not only that – it totally looks the part – from both the outside and the inside with a rather slick looking dashboard which makes you feel like you’re owning it in this parenthood malarkey (even if you’re really not).

 Give the fact that so far, it seems to have been quite a reliable car (touch wood!) that’s also rather fun to drive and can keep up with the best of them, we’re also loving the fact that it’s pretty economical to run plus it was also relatively affordable given all of the above.
-And given the affordability, it’s standard spec is pretty impressive and 21st century-esque…think air con, cruise control and Blue Tooth compatibility….hurrah!
+And given the fact that is not one of the world’s most expensive cars, it’s standard spec is pretty impressive and 21st century-esque for an affordable car…think air con, cruise control and Blue Tooth compatibility….hurrah!

 So as you can see, there are so many reasons we love our Nissan Qashquai.
 It will be interesting to see how it comes up in its next MOT test and we’ll be making sure to check the MOT expiry date for that.
+Now we just have to do it justice and keep our lovely new car clean!
 What car do you drive and why do you love it?
 Do share in a comment below.

 *This is a collaborative post